Sparronator9999/YAMDCC/README.md

 Probably not for Windows (unless it goes EOL, which I doubt will happen for a while).

 If Linux support ever comes, it will be using .NET (since .NET Framework isn't supported on Linux).

-### Doesn't WinRing0 have security issues?

-[Yes](https://voidsec.com/crucial-mod-utility-lpe-cve-2021-41285/), however YAMDCC installs the driver such that only programs with administrator privileges can access the driver functions (something that should have been done in the first place by the driver itself), largely mitigating this vulnerability.

-However, if YAMDCC finds the driver already installed, it will use that (potentially vulnerable) version instead.
-If it was installed with, e.g. [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor), you should be fine, as they implement the same fix.

-The [updated fork of WinRing0](https://github.com/GermanAizek/WinRing0) updates the driver itself (`WinRing0.sys`) to apply this fix, however binary releases of the driver aren't provided due to Microsoft's driver signing requirements, and I'm too smooth-brained to write my own EC access kernel driver (but apparently not an entire fan control utility from scratch, including the WinRing0 interface code...), and I'd have to get it signed anyways.

-Please read the [disclaimer](#disclaimers), especially the bold text, if you haven't already.

 ## License and Copyright